 Tony Brunswick brings a breadth of non-profit management experience to Art Enables, as well as a spirit of innovation and a commitment to service.
 Tony has nearly twenty years of experience in both domestic and international organizational and business development, counseling and social work, and IT consulting.
 Tony comes to Art Enables after nine years as the Chief Operating Officer of LIFT, a national anti-poverty organization.
 Originally from Ohio, Tony has spent the last 20 years in DC, where he proudly lives with his wife and two beautiful children.
 In his spare time, Tony flexes his artistic and creative muscle as a photographer and woodworker.
 Tony received his M.S. in Counseling from Loyola College in Maryland and completed his undergraduate work at the University of Dayton in Dayton, Ohio.

-Allie Frazier, Gallery and Studio Manager, joins the Art Enables team after working as the Gallery Assistant and Events and Program Coordinator at Hillyer Art Space for three years.
+Allie Frazier, a local ceramicist, art curator, and exhibition designer, joins the Art Enables team as the Gallery and Studio Manager.
+Previously, she served as the Gallery Assistant and Events and Program Coordinator at Hillyer Art Space for three years.
 Before moving to D.C. from Stafford, VA, Allie attended Virginia Tech, where she graduated with a BFA in Studio Art (Ceramics/Painting concentration) and a minor in English Language and Literature.
 She previously worked at the Perspective Gallery in Blacksburg, VA and volunteered as an art mentor to children after school.
-Along with producing her own art and sharing her love of visual movement through dance, Allie is also involved with DC Artspace and the Emerging Art Leaders DC and has served as a panelist for the DCCAH’s Artist Fellowship Program.
+Along with producing her own pottery at District Clay Center and sharing her love of visual movement through dance, Allie sits on the steering committee for Emerging Art Leaders DC, co-founded #IRL_DC, and has served as a panelist for the DCCAH’s Artist Fellowship Program.

 Eric Gordon, Service Coordinator, has a BFA in Illustration from the Rhode Island School of Design, Associates of Mental Health from Montgomery College, and a Master of Social Work from the University of Maryland.
 From 2006-2015, he created, developed, and ran Studio In-Sight, vocational arts program at St. Luke’s House/Cornerstone Montgomery for adults living with chronic mental illness.
 He co-developed the Personal Visions Gallery for artists with special needs, has been a collaborating partner in The Maryland Coalition for Mental Health Awareness annual show at the American Visionary Arts Museum, and serves of the Arts and Humanities board for the city of Takoma Park, MD.
 Eric is an active freelance artist, creator of the sketch art project DC Creepers, co-creator of vinyl-centric Vinyl Vagabonds, regular contributor to the DC based comics anthology Magic Bullet, and much more.